Find the best flight deals to Dublin, Ireland. Compare prices from Kiwi.com and 100+ airlines.

 Once you've booked your flight to Dublin, complete your travel planning:

 The biggest factor in what you pay to fly to Dublin is when you travel, not where you book.
-Peak-season premiums on popular routes can add $200–400 to a round trip compared to shoulder-season dates.
-The monthly price guide above shows exactly when the savings window opens.
+Peak-season premiums on popular routes add up — with fares starting around $265, expect shoulder-season dates to run roughly $70–$160 cheaper than peak-season pricing on the same route.
+Shifting your dates by even a few days is usually the biggest single price lever available to you.

 After timing, airline competition is the next-biggest driver.
 Direct routes served by multiple carriers are inherently cheaper than routes with one dominant airline.
 If direct flights to Dublin from your airport are limited, connecting through a competitive hub (like Istanbul, Dubai, or London) often produces lower fares.

 Flights from $265 are a good starting point, but your total spend in Dublin depends heavily on accommodation choices, dining habits, and how much sightseeing you pack in.
-Budget a realistic daily amount for on-the-ground expenses — underestimating leads to either overspending or cutting your trip short.
+The flight price is only the entry ticket; set aside a realistic daily amount for meals, transport and extras, or you'll end up cutting the trip short to stay on budget.

 The cheapest month in our price table above is your starting point, but the specific day within that month matters too.
 Start with Google Flights — enter "DUB" and use the calendar view to find the cheapest travel dates.
 Midweek departures (Tuesday–Wednesday) tend to price lower than weekend flights on most routes to Dublin.